EngYork/C-presentation/C programming.md

 # Why C?

-As electronic engineers, or engineers in general, you will likely be working with embedded system.
+As electronic engineers or engineers in general, you will likely be working with embedded systems.
 Embedded systems are, for example, your smartphone or your Amazon Alexa, but also your smart light bulb or the control system for an oil refinery.
-As you might be aware, the platform code for your smartphone, that is the user interface and all the frameworks that work behind the scenes so that you can share pictures on instagram, are most likely written in higher level languages such as Java, Kotlin or Swift.
-So why is it important for you to know how to prorgam in C?
-Withouth C, you would not be able to execute code written in those languages.
+As you might be aware, the platform code for your smartphone, that is the user interface and all the frameworks that work behind the scenes so that you can share pictures on
+Instagram, are most likely written in higher-level languages such as Java, Kotlin or Swift.
+So why is it important for you to know how to program in C?
+Without C, you would not be able to execute code written in those languages.
 The C language is extensively used in kernel programming.
 The kernel is the layer that handles all interactions between the operative system and the hardware itself.
 Another reason why you need to be able to program in C as an engineer is that microcontrollers commonly used in the industry perform best when executing C binaries.
 As you learnt last year, you could program the microbit using a python interpreter.
 However, you should have seen a significant computing and memory performance increase by using the C++ hardware abstraction layer.

-# When no to use C
+When not to use C

-Theoretically you could do everything in C as you have control over the ins and outs of the computer.
+Theoretically, you could do everything in C as you have control over the ins and outs of the computer.
 However, in 2022 you probably don't want to do that for ease of development.
 If you are developing a desktop application, it would make little sense to use C over a higher language as the complexity of the code would be way higher slowing down the development.
-The takeaway is, you should learn C but you should also be familiar with Java and friends.
+The takeaway is that you should learn C but you should also be familiar with Java and friends.

 # Hello world

-I'm sure most of you will be familiar with the following code but I'll let you all have a quick referesher.
+I'm sure most of you will be familiar with the following code but I'll let you all have a quick refresher.

 ```c
 // ./code/hello_world.c